Rohithv07/LeetCodeTopInterviewQuestions/DynamicProgrammingSeries/PointsToRememberForDP.md

    2. Do all possible operations on that index according to the problem statement.
    3. To count all possible ways - sum of all stuff.
         To find minimum/maximum - Take Minimum/maximum of all stuff.

+## Thumb rule

+* If there is index - 1, index - 2 kind of stuff, there is always space optimisation.